What is the test for privilege over a document?

 How have the courts interpreted privilege in letters between solicitor and client?
 (New Brunswick, Canada)

-What is the test for the intentional tort of unlawful means?
+What is the test for the absolute best defence that money can buy?
 (New Brunswick, Canada)

-What is the crumbling skull rule?
+What is the effect of redacted per diem rates in contracts?
 (New Brunswick, Canada)

 X